fdu-wangfeilab/TCRFormer/README.md

 Using the two functions get_betastru_emb and get_alphastru_emb in get_TCRstru_emb.py.
 The get_betastru_emb generates TCR β-chain structural embeddings from input CDR3β sequences using the IgFold framework.
 This function predicts the 3D structural representations and saves the embeddings in a .npy file.
 Required Inputs:
-+read_path: Path to a .csv or .tsv file containing CDR3β sequences.
++ read_path: Path to a .csv or .tsv file containing CDR3β sequences.
-+save_path: Path to save the structural embedding .npy file.
++ save_path: Path to save the structural embedding .npy file.
-+cdr3_name: Name of the column containing CDR3β sequences (default: 'TRB_CDR3').
++ cdr3_name: Name of the column containing CDR3β sequences (default: 'TRB_CDR3').
-+delimiter: Delimiter used in the input file (default: tab '\t').
++ delimiter: Delimiter used in the input file (default: tab '\t').
-+padding_max_len: Maximum sequence length to pad structural embeddings (default: 30).
++ padding_max_len: Maximum sequence length to pad structural embeddings (default: 30).
 Usage Example:
 ```
 get_betastru_emb(